-Employees older than age 16 working in private establishments with at least five workers; government and public-sector employees not covered under civil or military pension laws; employees of universities, municipalities, and village councils; and Jordanian citizens working at diplomatic missions or for international organizations.
+Employees older than age 16 working in private establishments with at least five workers (starting with the Aqaba Special Economic Zone, coverage is being extended gradually to all workers in private establishments nationally); government and public-sector employees not covered under civil or military pension laws; employees of universities, municipalities, and village councils; and Jordanian citizens working at diplomatic missions or for international organizations.

 Voluntary coverage for all Jordanian citizens residing in the Kingdom or abroad who cease to be compulsorily covered, subject to a minimum income requirement and a maximum earnings ceiling.
+Voluntary coverage is expected to be extended to include housewives in 2009.

 Exclusions: Public-sector employees covered under civil or military pension laws, foreign employees serving in international organizations or foreign political or military missions, and casual labor.
-The law is yet to be implemented with regard to coverage for the following categories of employees: agricultural workers, seamen, fishermen, and domestic servants.
+The law on coverage for certain categories of currently uncovered employees (such as agricultural workers, seamen, fishermen, and household workers), is yet to be implemented.